jxuj/Smart-Surveillance-Camera/README.md

 pip install -r requirements.txt
 ```

 2. Place trained models in corresponding sub-directories under the models directory which can be found under the root directory.
+Pre-trained models for face detection can be found at [Face Recognition using Tensorflow](https://github.com/davidsandberg/facenet), which should also be placed under face_recognition.

 3. Modify label map files which can be found in sub-directories under the models directory.
 Note that label maps for object detection models should be placed under the specific model directory with one file per model.